 - 7. The Appellant argues that the Co-Investigating Judges have breached their obligation under Internal Rule 21(1)(c) by not providing timely and sufficient information to the Victims about the investigation which has resulted procedural unfairness and violations of the rights of Victims. - 8.
-We observe, as also claimed by the Appellant, that, contrary to the practice adopted in Case 002, victims were not given any information about the investigation in Case 003 nor about their right to apply to become civil parties or to file a complaint in the case prior to the Co-Investigating Judges' decision to close the investigation on 29 April 2011.
-The Co-Investigating Judges merely announced to the public, on 29 April 2011, that they were issuing a Notice of Conclusion of the investigation, without giving any information about the scope of such investigation or any other information whatsoever.
-The only information made available to the public about the scope of the investigation in Case 003 was provided in a press release issued on 9 May 2011 by the International Co-Prosecutor, which was the subject of a retraction order issued by the Co-Investigating Judges.
-Pursuant to the Internal Rules, the notification of a Notice of Conclusion of the investigation triggers a 15 day time limit for victims to submit Civil Party Applications, which therefore expired in principle on 18 May 2011.
-As emphasised by the Pre-Trial Chamber in its "Decision on appeals against orders of the Co-Investigating Judges on Civil Party Applications" in Case 002, the disclosure of sufficient information about the
+We observe, 10 as also claimed by the Appellant, that, contrary to the practice adopted in Case 002, 11 victims were not, prior to the filing of the Application or of this Appeal, given any information about the investigation in Case 004 nor about their right to apply to become civil parties or to file a complaint in the case.
+As emphasised by the Pre-Trial Chamber in its "Decision on appeals against orders of the Co-Investigating Judges on Civil Party Applications" in Case 002, the disclosure of sufficient information about the scope of the investigation, in a timely manner, is essential to permit victims to exercise the rights provided to them under Internal Rule 23bis.
+12 In particular, for victims to apply to become civil parties in a case, they have to demonstrate, inter alia, a link between the injury suffered and at least one of the crimes alleged against a charged person.
+Such a demonstration cannot be made when no information whatsoever is available.
+Already, in